 For a video explanation of consumer surplus, please watch:

 Just like there is consumer surplus, there is producer surplus.
 Producer surplus is the difference between the minimum price at which producers would have been willing to produce the product and how much they are actually receiving at the equilibrium price.
 The producer surplus in the graph below is illustrated by the shaded triangle.

 The total additional benefit to society of trading this product is the sum of consumer surplus and producer surplus.
 Can you figure out what happens to consumer surplus and producer surplus if both demand and supply increase (both curves shift to the right)?

-Because the terms are so similar, it is easy to be confused about the difference between a regular (product) surplus, and a consumer or producer surplus.
+Because the terms are so similar, it is easy to confuse a regular surplus, and a consumer or producer surplus.

 A regular surplus (of a product) happens when businesses are charging a price that is higher than the equilibrium price.
 This happens when the price charged is above the equilibrium price (above the intersection of the supply and demand curves).
 For example, if a product’s equilibrium price is $5 but a business is charging $6 (perhaps because of a government mandate), then there will be a surplus of products (businesses are producing more than what consumers are buying).

 When we discuss consumer surplus, the price charged by businesses is the equilibrium price (it is not higher than the equilibrium).
 Consumer surplus is the concept that consumers benefit and gain value from buying a product at the equilibrium price.
 So let’s say that the equilibrium price of a product is $5.
 If 80 people would have been willing to pay $6 for the product (because they value the product a lot) then the consumer surplus of these 80 people is $1 each (or $80 total).
 They are valuing the product at $6, but they are paying the equilibrium price of $5 per product.